aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/060_addons/030-update-metadata.md

 ![Hub Cluster Updated Metadata](/static/images/hubcluster-update-metadata.png)

-ArgoCD pulls lables and annotations for the cluster object from a kubernetes secret.
+Argo CD pulls labels and annotations for the cluster object from a kubernetes secret.
 We used gitops bridge to update labels and annotations for the secret.

 You can check  the Labels and annotations on the cluster secret: